afeld/computing-in-context/index.md

 > Grades submitted for SIPA core courses must have an average GPA between 3.2 and 3.4, with a goal of 3.3.
 Courses with enrollments over 35 are also recommended to follow this rule.

-## Attendance

-Attending class is mandatory, but most importantly, important.
-Learning programming requires commitment from the part of the student and the skills are built out of practice.
-If you miss an experience in class, you miss an important learning moment and the class misses your contribution.

-Attendance is only taken for the lab sessions; see below and [grading](#grading) for details.
-If you are absent, we trust that it's for a good reason.
-If you're sick, please stay home and rest.

-You are responsible for getting caught up on what was covered, without asking the instructors/TAs to re-teach the material to you.
-You may want to ask a classmate for notes.

-### Labs

-_These only apply to the second half of the course; see the [combined CourseWorks](https://courseworks2.columbia.edu/courses/203144)/announcements for policies regarding labs in the first half._

-Missing 15+ minutes of lab counts as an absence, regardless of the reason or notifying the instructor(s) beforehand.
-If you complete the lab work before the end of the session, you may leave early.

 ## Readings

 No textbook purchase is required.
 We will be using free online sources, primarily [How to Think like a Computer Scientist: Interactive Edition](https://runestone.academy/ns/books/published/thinkcspy/index.html) in the first half.